Dear Friends,

 Would you like to take a tour of the New England Wild Flower Society’s Garden In The Woods with me?
 It is a wonderful place to visit for education about how to build your own native plant garden.
+The Garden in the Woods, located in Framingham, Massachusetts, is a renowned native plant garden managed by the Native Plant Trust.
+The garden is famous for its commitment to conservation and education about native flora in the New England region.

 As with any garden, things evolve and change significantly in 12 years.
-Mostly I think I noticed how it has all come together a bit more.
-It is a wonderful place to gather plant inspiration for a woodland style garden or a garden that features New England native plants.
+Mostly, I think I noticed how it has all come together a bit more.
+It is a wonderful place to gather plant inspiration for a woodland-style garden or a garden that features native New England plants.

 If you have a shady garden or one that needs to be woodsy, it can be hard to find design inspiration that highlights the existing characteristics of your land.